 Effectively maintain existing professional relationships with other agencies, organizations and businesses that promote effective communication and facilitate continued programming efforts.

-Assist the Senior Nutritionist and Social Marketing and Environmental Nutritionist in utilizing effective marketing strategies in the promotion of SNAP-ED programming efforts to include, but not limited to: print media, news media, social media, multi-media efforts and the environmental change initiative in collaboration with other Nutritionists in the SNAP-ED Program in the North Country Region.
+Assist SNAP-ED staff in utilizing effective marketing strategies in the promotion of SNAP-ED programming efforts to include, but not limited to: print media, news media, social media, multi-media efforts and the environmental change initiative in collaboration with other Nutritionists in the SNAP-ED Program in the Central Region.

 Utilize existing program materials to recruit adult and youth participants to the SNAP-ED Program.
 Materials will be distributed throughout the community at places to include, but not limited to, grocery stores, housing complexes, and DSS.